pbalaji3108-art/Verilog-ALU/README.md

 always @(posedge clk) - Run this block only on rising clock edge

 $dumpfile / $dumpvars - record all signals to a .vcd waveform file

+zero - is a flag, if output result is (0000) then it shows 1; else 0.